Let's Learn the IPA! American English Vowels

 Here is a vowel quadrilateral that shows the American English diphthongs:

-Here are practice words to help you with the American English vowels (and click here for a free printout of the IPA chart for monopthongs):
+Here are practice words to help you with the American English vowels (and click here for a FREE printout of the IPA chart for monophthongs):

 *Note: Some dialects of American English pronounce caught and cot with the same vowel /ɑ/.
 I do this - I use the same vowel /ɑ/ in both of those words, and I was born and raised in California.